grigoryan-m/get-keycode/README.md

-# get-keycode
+# Get JS keycode
-Day #22 of 100-day-javascript!
+This project is day #22 of <a href="https://github.com/grigoryan-m/100-day-javascript.git">100-day-javascript</a>!

+Press any key to get its code